"Never allow a disability to interfere with your professional pursuits."

 When she is not reviewing cases, preparing to write a decision for a case or participating in collaborative teleconferences with her PTAB colleagues about patent cases, Annette dedicates her time to supporting existing mentorship and diversity programs at the USPTO – all the while paving the way for new ones.

-Annette is currently working with the agency’s ResponsAbility affinity group to establish a science, technology, engineering, and mathematics (STEM) mentor program between disabled professionals at the USPTO and disabled high school students from local school districts.
+Annette is currently serving as Vice President of the agency’s ResponsAbility affinity group to establish a science, technology, engineering, and mathematics (STEM) mentor program between disabled professionals at the USPTO and disabled high school students from local school districts.

 “Helping to establish this STEM mentor program has not only given me the opportunity to become involved with the community, it has also encouraged me to pursue additional career opportunities that will enrich the USPTO’s culture of diversity and inclusion.”